Morikami Museum and Japanese Gardens’ Education Department offers a wide variety of outreach programs for adults and students.

 Program fee: $50 plus material fees as indicated.

 - Origami (2nd & up): Turn flat pieces of paper into three dimensional works of art! ($2/student)

 - Fish Prints (K & up): Make a traditional gyotaku print using real fish! ($2.50/student) *Great for all ages!

-- Miniature Garden Making (2nd -5th): Use real plants, stones, soil and sand to create a Japanese garden of your own. ($5/student)
+- Miniature Garden Making (2nd -5th): Use real plants, stones, soil and sand to create a mini-Japanese garden of your own. ($5/student)

-- Samurai Helmets (2nd-4th): Learn about the great warrior of old Japan, and create a 3-dimensional helmet to wear. ($2/student)
+- Samurai Helmet (2nd -4th): Learn about the great warrior of old Japan and create a 3-dimensional craft helmet that you can wear. ($2/student)